vedantmathur13/EXUN-DPS-MRD-HACKATHON-AQUA-ARMOR/README.md

-The First Section contains the Title and a Hamburger Icon to navigate to different sections of the page.
+The First Part contains the Title and a Hamburger Icon to navigate to different sections of the page.
 Section 1: A Promo Video
 Section 2: Our Team and About Us
 Section 3: Marine Life Tracker and Recent Insights